dzentota/TypeDD/README.md

 ### *WHY?*
 This is needed to not have to do validation again here and there or blindly assume that validation was done before, in other words, it prevents [shotgun parsing](http://langsec.org/papers/langsec-cwes-secdev2016.pdf) problem.

+## Rule #4
+### Declaration of Sources Rights
+All sources are born at the infrastructure level and should be treated equally.

+#### TODO
+- Apply identical parsing/validation/escaping/sanitization for the same data coming from different `sources`.

 ---
 ## Appendix
 ### Quod licet Iovi, non licet bovi
 Throw exceptions (fail hard) for interactive input, degrade gracefully for non-interactive one

 ### Chinglish is not English
+*Avoid ambiguity*

 In multi-tier software ensure that every tier parses input identically.
 (See **HTTP request smuggling**, **HTTP Parameter Pollution**)

+### A word spoken is past recalling
+Use read-once ValueObjects for sensitive data.
+Its main purpose is to facilitate detection of unintentional use.